-12.4.1.4 Synchronous Master Transmission Set-up:
+12.4.1.4 Synchronous Master Transmission Setup:

-- Initialize the SPBRGH, SPBRG register pair and the BRGH and BRG16 bits to achieve the desired baud rate (see Section 12.3 "EUSART Baud Rate Generator (BRG)"). - Enable the synchronous master serial port by setting bits SYNC, SPEN and CSRC. - Disable Receive mode by clearing bits SREN and CREN. - 4.
+- Initialize the SPBRGH, SPBRG register pair and the BRGH and BRG16 bits to achieve the desired baud rate (see Section 12.3 "EUSART Baud Rate Generator (BRG)"). - Enable the synchronous master serial port by setting bits SYNC, SPEN, and CSRC. - Disable Receive mode by clearing bits SREN and CREN. - 4.
 Enable Transmit mode by setting the TXEN bit. - 5.
-If 9-bit transmission is desired, set the TX9 bit. - If interrupts are desired, set the TXIE, GIE and PEIE interrupt enable bits. - If 9-bit transmission is selected, the ninth bit should be loaded in the TX9D bit. - Start transmission by loading data to the TXREG register.
+If 9-bit transmission is desired, set the TX9 bit. - If interrupts are desired, set the TXIE bit of the PIE1 register and the GIE and PEIE bits of the INTCON register. - If 9-bit transmission is selected, the ninth bit should be loaded in the TX9D bit. - Start transmission by loading data to the TXREG register.